Wizkid116/Virt-install/README.md

 # Virt-Install
-This is a very simple shell script used to automatically install and configure KVM/QEMU & Virt-Manager on most Arch, Debian, and Fedora based distros.
+This is a shell script used to automatically install and configure KVM/QEMU & Virt-Manager on most mainstream Linux distros.
 ## Installation
 ```bash
 git clone https://github.com/Wizkid116/Virt-install.git